 Once you have determined you should begin self-employment as an independent contractor, a few simple steps will ensure your business is professional and protected.

-If you are going into business with another person or multiple people, a partnership divides your income and liabilities.
-A partnership's operations are governed by a partnership agreement outlining investments, responsibilities, liabilities, and other duties.
+• Partnership If you are going into business with another person or multiple people, a partnership divides your income and liabilities.
+A partnership's operations are governed by a partnership agreement which is essential in detailing the Terms of a Partnership Agreement such as investments, responsibilities, liabilities, and other duties.

 You can also elect to be taxed as an S corporation (“S corp”) instead.
 An S corp “passes through” all its income, losses, and possible deductions directly to its shareholders.
 In this way, it avoids the double-taxation of a C corp.

-LLCs are a creation of state laws.
+• Limited Liability Company (LLC) The LLC structure offers a flexible middle ground.
 While most states have written statutes that provide for the formation of LLCs, a few states don't allow LLCs at all.
 If your state permits LLCs, the process of setting one up will be governed by your state's laws.

 LLCs can be owned by one “member” or multiple “members.”
 By default, the IRS treats single-member LLCs as sole proprietors and LLCs with two or more members as partnerships for tax purposes.
 LLCs can also elect to be taxed as either a C corp or an S corp.